![]() |

 |

-While on vacation in Hawaii, there was one time when I wanted to purchase a six-pack of beer in a supermarket, and an employee pointed out that instead of waiting in the long line at the staffed checkout, I could go over to the self-checkout.
+While on vacation in Hawaii, there was one time when I wanted to purchase a six-pack of beer at a supermarket, and an employee pointed out that instead of waiting in the long line at the staffed checkout, I could go over to the self-checkout.
 Puzzled, I asked if that was possible with beer, and he confirmed it, explaining that the self-checkout would trigger a notification, prompting an employee to come over and verify my age.
 And indeed, when I scanned the six-pack, a prompt appeared, and an employee came over, gave me a quick look, apparently deemed me old enough (outrageous!), and entered a code so that the scanner could proceed with the payment process.

 Two years later, in 2013, some supermarket operators thought to themselves, "Darn it, but we can also conduct checks in the self-service area, it has nothing to do with the cash registers," and filed a lawsuit.
-But no, the...
-Thetranslation of "California District Court of Appeal" to English isactually the same, as it is already in English.
-It refers to anappellate court in the state of California, USA.
-The translation to English is: "He/she was stubborn and decided that alcohol in California should fundamentally only be sold at manned checkouts, and all supermarkets operating self-service checkouts with human age verification when needed would have to cease this immediately.
+But, no, the California District Court of Appeal was stubborn and decided that alcohol in California should fundamentally only be sold at manned checkouts, and all supermarkets which started operating self-service checkouts with human age verification when needed would have to cease this immediately.

 In this example, you can see that in California, it is not enough to have a law prohibiting the sale of alcohol to those under 21.
 Rather, the state must explicitly ensure through legislation that it is technically impossible for supermarkets to violate existing laws.
 This also explains why California is seen as a "nanny state" in the rest of the USA, and why our governor, Gavin Newsom, who is aiming for the presidency in 2028, will have a hard time gaining traction outside of California.